-PHY status transfers use the PINT terminal to send status information serially to the LLC as shown in Figure 25.
-PHY status transfers (see Table 35) can occur at any time during normal operation.
-The PHY uses the PHY_INTERRUPT PHY status transfer when required to interrupt the LLC due to a configuration time-out, a cable-power failure, a port interrupt, or an arbitration time-out.
+The PHY status transfers use the PINT terminal to serially send status information to the LLC as shown in Figure 25.
+The PHY status transfers (Table 34) can occur at any time during normal operation.
+The PHY uses the PHY\INTERRUPT PHY status transfer when required to interrupt the LLC due to a configuration time-out, a cable power failure, a port interrupt, or an arbitration time-out.
 When transferring PHY register contents, the PHY uses either the solicited or the unsolicited register read status transfer.
 The unsolicited register 0 contents are passed to the LLC only during initialization of the serial bus.
 After any PHY-link interface initialization, the PHY sends a PHY status transfer indicating whether or not a bus reset occurred during the inactive period of the PHY-link interface.
-If the PHY receives an illegal request from the LLC, then the PHY issues an INTERFACE_ERROR PHY status transfer.
+If the PHY receives an illegal request from the LLC, then the PHY issues an INTERFACE\ERROR PHY status transfer.

-Each cell represents one clock sample period, and n is the number of bits in the request stream.
+Each cell represents one clock sample time and n is the number of bits in the request stream.